vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 there is a moment of pause.
 It's just so beautiful.

 But back to talking about traditional art.
-You have galleries of things hanging on the wall, or sitting in the middle of a big empty space, and people walking around (mostly) silently and oggling.
+You have galleries of things hanging on the wall, or sitting in the middle of a big empty space, and people walking around (mostly) silently and ogling.
 In my experiences, I've walked around silently and pretended to know what was going on.
 This feels very different from open source, right?
 Open source (visual) art might be more similar to installation that invite the viewer to "participate."
 Still, in these situations it is more the case of